 At Wallace Miller, our paraquat lawsuit attorneys are ready to be your advocate and protect your rights during legal proceedings.
 We will provide the guidance and support you need to get through this devastating time in your life.
 You can count on us to fight by your side until the end.

-If you developed Parkinson’s disease from paraquat exposure or poisoning, call Wallace Miller at (312) 261-6193 for your free consultation.
+If you developed Parkinson’s disease from paraquat exposure or poisoning, call Wallace Miller at (312) 261-6193 or fill out our online questionnaire for your free consultation.
 Let us help you pursue the justice you deserve and secure the maximum possible compensation on your behalf.